 Application deadline (for PhD): December 1

-The Political Science and International Relations program and the USC Gould School of Law jointly offer a dual degree program leading to the PhD/JD degree.
+The Political Science and International Relations program and the USC Gould School of Law jointly offer a dual degree program leading to the JD/PhD degree.
 Applicants must apply to the Political Science and International Relations program and the law school and meet the requirements for admission to both.
-In addition to the LSAT, students interested in this program are required to take the Graduate Record Examinations (GRE).

-In the first year students take their course work in the law school exclusively.
-To earn the JD, all students (including dual degree students) must complete 35 numerically graded law units at USC after the first year.
-The associate dean may make exceptions to this rule for students enrolled in law honors programs.
-The second and third years include a total of 40 units of courses in political science and international relations and 40 units of law.
+In the first year students take 30 units of course work in the law school exclusively.
+The second and third years include a total of 40 units of courses in political science and international relations and 46 units of law.
+To earn the JD, all students (including dual degree students) must complete 37 numerically graded law units at USC after the first year.
 Students must complete a five-course core theory and methodology sequence.
 They must include a classics-oriented, two-semester political, social, comparative and international theory sequence (currently POIR 600 ), a multivariate statistics course (such as POIR 611 ) and a philosophies/methodologies in social inquiry course (POIR 610 ).
 Finally in their second, third or fourth year, they must take an approved advanced research methods course.

 To obtain a PhD in Political Science and International Relations, students must pass the screening process.
 After the completion of required field course work with a grade of B or better, a substantive paper or USC MA thesis relevant to the program, students must take a PhD qualifying examination in two of their three fields of concentration.
 The third field will be completed by taking at least three courses and passing each with a grade of B or better.
 The final requirement, following successful completion of the qualifying examination, is a doctoral dissertation.